Ecconia/sublime-collaboration/readme.md

 If you find something that creates an error or doesn't seem to be working properly, please make a GitHub issue about it.
 There are bound to be errors that I don't catch, so any feedback would be appreciated!

 #### SSL
-Added some SSL framework, you need to set the path to the server.crt in collab/connection.py line 72.
+Added some SSL framework, you need to add a server.crt file provided by the server, in the Collaboration folder.
-Should be an absolute path.